syncfusion-content/blazor-docs/blazor/treegrid/column-resizing.md

 ## Touch interaction

 When the right edge of the header cell is tapped, a floating handler will be visible over the right border of the column.
 To resize the column, tap and drag the floating handler as needed.
-You can AutoFit a column by using the Column menu of the Tree Grid.
+You can AutoFit a column by using the Column menu of the tree grid.

 The following screenshot represents the column resizing in touch device.